niharikabalachandra/Language-Detection-MultinomialLogisticRegression/README.md

 # Language-Detection
 Language Detection using the European Parliament Proceedings Parallel Corpus.
 European Parliament Proceedings Parallel Corpus is a text dataset used for evaluating language detection engines.
 The 1.5GB corpus includes 21 languages spoken in EU.
 This project aims to build a machine learning model trained on this dataset to predict new unseen data.

+The Training data can be downloaded [here](http://www.statmt.org/europarl/).
+Be sure to download the source resource (file size: 1.5 GB)

 ## Step 1: Reading the files from individual folders as part of data extraction
 Step 2: Removing noise from Training data